yangcas/yangcas1.github.io/_pages/cv.md

 Compared with traditional measuring equipment, such as Keysight 34465A (>$1500 on Amazon), our system (<$20) use could be widely deployed.
 Based on the real-time power consumption measured by the system, we propose a SVM based method to diagnose abnormal status of DUT.
 Our key insight is that the real-time power consumption of low power device changes with the periodic system process, such as data collecting, simple signal processing, signal transmission, and sleep.
-Then, unique features are extracted from the power consumption, and used as a fingerprint to diagnose the system's status.

 <table style="text-align:center" class="center">
 <tr>